CS126SP20/THUGS-DavisKeene/DEVELOPMENT.md

         - Issue resolved for now- putting the Mob.h contents into Terrain.h seems to be a workaround for the time being.
         - [x] Issue fixed!
 Re-created Mob.h file, seems to be working smoothly for now.
     - TODO
-        - [ ] Clean up code, add more comments and remove unnessecary / buggy fixes.
+        - [x] Clean up code, add more comments and remove unnessecary / buggy fixes.
-        - [ ] Make beginning and end messages more descriptive.
+        - [x] Make beginning and end messages more descriptive.
-        - [ ] Add sound effects to game, perhaps make it slightly more interactive and/or interesting somehow before deadline.
+        - [x] Add sound effects to game, perhaps make it slightly more interactive and/or interesting somehow before deadline.
+    - Added everything I said I would, not much left to do for the project!
+Going to maybe clean up some visuals for the text boxes, but other than that I think everything turned out as good as I wanted it to.